NeilCrosby/Turtle/README.markdown

 # Simple Turtle Graphics Parser (written in PHP)

-This parser was written as part of a competition at work.
+This parser was written as part of a competition at work by [Neil Crosby](http://neilcrosby.com).
 The task was to:

 > Write a simple interpreter for a simple version of the Logo programming language.

 This is my attempt at that.

+The source of truth for this project can be found at http://github.com/NeilCrosby/Turtle

 An installed version of the code can be found at http://projects.thecodetrain.co.uk/turtle/